alaskacommunications/akcom-udpecho/README.md

 akcom-udpechod
 --------------

-akcom-udpechod is simple UDP echo server.
+_akcom-udpechod_ is simple UDP echo server.
+The drop and delay feature should only be used by single client for testing an implementation in a development environment.
+Currently _akcom-udpechod_ processes each packet sequentially which will skew all packets received before the previous packets have been processed when using the drop and delay feature.

 Example usage (RFC 862 compliant):